Zander-Snow-Sigma/personal_sale_tracker/README.md

 3. Product no longer available
     - A user will receive an email via SES when a product they are subscribed to no longer exists.
 This means the product has been taken off the website entirely and the url is invalid.

+4. Product sold out.
+    - A user will receive an email via SES when a product they are subscribe to is sold out.
+This means the product is still on the website and has a valid url not the product availability is none.

 #### Dashboard